 As a boss, you work on two fronts: Internally with the team and externally with the customers.
 It is therefore essential to be able to work in a customer- and service-orientated way.

 Giving constructive feedback to the team is one thing - accepting feedback from the team is another.
-As managers, technicians and engineers must be able to accept and implement feedback for the good of the team and the entire organisation
+As managers, technicians and engineers must be able to accept and implement feedback - for the good of the team and the entire company.

 As a boss, you have to be able to have the last word and assert yourself.
 Clear communication plays an important role in this.

 It sounds simple, but it's not: many bosses find it difficult to hand over tasks.
 Yet this is an essential part of being a boss.
 Because you can't do everything yourself.
-To be able to delegate tasks with confidence, as a boss, you need to be able to develop trust in the abilities of your team.
+To be able to delegate tasks with confidence, as a boss you have to be able to develop trust in the abilities of your team.

-A manager must have a high level of analytical ability.
+A manager must have strong analytical skills.
 As a rule, this is the strength of engineers and technicians, which is why they are particularly well suited to management tasks.

 Where can engineers learn the most important leadership skills?

-From engineer to manager - that's what matters
+From engineer to manager - what is important?

-These nine skills are essential for managers, so that the transition from technician to management level works out, the company must of course also play its part and help the technicians and engineers as much as possible to make the step-up to management level.
+These nine skills are essential for managers.
+In order for the transition from technician to manager to be successful, the company must of course also play its part and support the technicians and engineers as much as possible in their move to the management level.

 This is exactly what we can support you with.
 If you have any questions about engineers as managers, please contact our team.
 As a personnel service provider with over 30 years of experience, we are at your side!